linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 3. Adjust **Pressure Sensitivity** for the pen.

 ### Keyboard and Language
 Set keyboard properties and select your keyboard layout to keep your typing habit.
-You can also adjust the keyboard layout according to the country and language, change system language, and customize shortcuts here.
+You can also adjust the keyboard layout according to the country and language, set up input method, change system language, and customize shortcuts here.

 ![0|keyboard](fig/p_keyboard.png)